TomArcher/technical-blog/content/posts/hash-collisions/index.md

   </figcaption>
 </figure>

 In 2017, Google researchers generated two different PDF files with identical SHA-1 hashes, finally proving what cryptographers had warned about for years: hash functions don't create truly unique fingerprints ([Stevens et al., 2017](#stevens2017)).
-This "SHAttered" attack required 9 quintillion SHA-1 computations—equivalent to 6,500 years of single-CPU computation.
+This "SHAttered" attack required 9 quintillion SHA-1 computations, which is the equivalent to 6,500 years of single-CPU computation.
 The attack cost approximately $45,000 in cloud computing resources, making it accessible to well-funded adversaries but not casual attackers.

 Yet despite this proof, we still trust hash functions for everything from Git commits to blockchain transactions to password storage.
 The reason is simple: while collisions are mathematically inevitable, meaningful collisions remain virtually impossible.
 The full story of hash collisions is more nuanced than "unique" versus "not unique."